 The buyer of the goods is entitled to receive the Transaction Certificate from the seller.
 The buyer uses those TCs as proof to their own Certification Body that GOTS certified products were used as an input to further processing or trading.
 Only with such proof can their Certification Body attest that the resulting products are GOTS compliant – provided that the buyer itself has a valid Scope Certificate and actually applies GOTS compliant processing/trading methods.

 A specific challenge for the practicability of the TC system is that many suppliers generate huge numbers of shipments which may significantly increase the administrative burden and cost if a separate TC is issued for each shipment.
 To adequately address this issue, the policy for issuing TCs allows to cover multiple shipments on a single TC.

 In a joint initiative the GOTS organisation and Textile Exchange (TE) developed harmonised policies and templates for transaction and scope certificates.
 The templates unify layout, format and text of both certificate types among the different certification bodies and standards.
 This will help all users, especially commercial buyers such as brands and retailers, which purchase goods certified to different standards from various suppliers, issued by different certification bodies to easily compare, handle and verify information provided with scope and transaction certificates issued to GOTS and any Textile Exchange standard.

 The templates are to be used by the GOTS / TE approved certification bodies for any Scope and Transaction Certificates.

-GOTS formulated a policy covering approval of formal consultance services to prospective or existing GOTS Certified Entities.
+The GOTS organisation formulated a policy covering approval of formal consultancy services to prospective or existing GOTS certified entities.
 Approved Consultants can offer consultancy services to the textile industry to achieve certification to GOTS.